WyvrnOfficial/RazerSensa_DevKit/README.md

 The Synesthesia engine integrates the Chroma DLL enabled games with various Razer Sensa haptic devices to provide a synchronized gaming experience that involves dynamic haptic feedback based on in-game events.
 The DevKit contains an example of the Hogwarts Legacy haptic integration.
 A complete documentation on Synesthesia can be found at this link: https://www.interhaptics.com/doc/chroma-sensa/#synesthesia

 The Synesthesia apps can be found in the folder `ReleaseConsole`.
-The engine will be shipped in Synapse when Esther and Kraken V4 will launch.
+The engine is shipped in Synapse 4 when Esther and Kraken V4 will launch.

+To use the console version instead of the production version of Synesthesia (included in Synapse 4) follow the steps below.

+- Open Razer Synapse 4.
+Go to the Freyja Tab and press the Launch Sensa HD Haptics Button.
+Check that Haptic Source is Sensa HD Games.
+If it is Audio-to-Haptics switch it to Sensa HD Games.
+- Open Task Manager.
+Look for the Synesthesia process and close it.
+= Open the Synesthesia app downloaded from https://github.com/Interhaptics/RazerSensa_DevKit and test the setup with ChromaFakeClient and the following commands load; active; play wich will appar when starting the app.

 ##### 2.1.
-Test Hatics with Hogwarts Legacy PC Version
+Test Haptics with Hogwarts Legacy PC Version

 - Install the PC version of Hogwarts Legacy.
 - Plug in the Razer Sensa haptic devices.
-- Open Synapse and uncheck `ENABLE THIS APP` from the `CONNECT'->'APPS' section.
 ![Hogwarts1](Documentation/Images/Chroma_Connect_Apps.png)
 - Launch the Synesthesia app from the Synesthesia/ReleaseConsole folder (as Administrator).
 - Launch the Hogwarts Legacy game.